Requisitos para la concentración de español en St. Lawrence: / Requirements for Estudios Hispánicos (Hispanic Studies) Major at St. Lawrence:

 Spanish 423: Introduction to Spanish Literature (equivalent to Spanish 323) and Spanish 444: Survey of Latin American Literature (equivalent to Spanish 344) are required courses for the major.

 It is possible to earn four units toward the major during a semester in Spain (Madrid) or Costa Rica (San José); students who remain a year in Spain may earn seven units toward the major.

-A Spanish minor consists of six courses at the 201-202 level or beyond.
+A Spanish minor consists of six courses at the 101 level or beyond.
+All six courses must be taken in the language.
 Spanish minors are encouraged to spend a semester or a year on the Spain or Costa Rica programs.
 Students on the programs in Spain or Costa Rica may count three courses (semester program) or five courses (year program) toward the minor.